kubernetes-retired/kubernetes-anywhere/README.md

 weave launch-router --init-peer-count 6 $KUBE_MASTER_0
 ```

-You can also run `weave connect` at a later time, and pass `--init-peer-count` with the number of servers you expect to have in your cluster.
+The number of servers in your cluster are passed to `weave launch` using `--init-peer-count`.
+At a later time, run `weave connect` to dynamically add the servers to your cluster.

-In order to communicate with the docker daemon through Weave, launch Weave Docker API Proxy.
+In order to communicate with the Docker daemon and use standard Docker commands, launch Weave Docker API Proxy.

 ```Shell
 weave launch-proxy --rewrite-inspect